 Developing a reputation online and ranking at the top of Google search engine results (SERPs) takes time and forms part of a long-term SEO strategy.
 In the short term, an effective way to increase organic traffic is to optimize your content so search engines recognize it as relevant to queries related to your products.
 This is Shopify SEO in a nutshell.

-Ecommerce SEO services guarantee a high ROI that improves with time.
-The top 10 ranking pages on search engine results pages are 2+ years old.
-Those that gain top 1 rankings are almost three years old.
-Roughly 95% of newly published pages don’t reach a top 10 ranking within a year, and most that do stay there for about 2-6 months.
+Ecommerce SEO services guarantee high ROI that improves with time.
+However, it’s important to note that the top 10 ranking pages on search engine results pages are 2+ years old, and 95% of newly published pages don’t reach a top 10 ranking within a year.
+SEO is a long-term investment- with time it does pay off.

 Optimizing your Shopify site for users, creating pages that address specific keywords and user intent, and getting backlinks from other websites all form part of a strong Shopify SEO strategy.